Ibrahem-Tabaneh/Products-and-users-management/README.md

 - Admin:

    1- Users Management Page (Default Page):
   ‐ Delete user account.
   ‐ Edit user data.
   ‐ Disable user account.
   ‐ Enable user account.
   ‐ Bulk disable user accounts.
   ‐ Bulk enable user accounts.
-‐ View admin accounts (Default Page).
+  ‐ View admin accounts .
   ‐ Profile button for the admin.
   ‐ Logout button.
   ‐ Button to navigate to the Product Management page.

   2- Products Management Page:
   ‐ Delete product.
   ‐ Add product.
   ‐ Edit product.
   ‐ Search for a product.
   ‐ View users interested in this product.
   ‐ View product details.

   - User:
   ‐ Create a new account (disabled by default).
   ‐ Log in and wait for account activation by the admin.
   ‐ User page: Display products with a button to view product details.
   ‐ Button "Interested" to add the product to the user's interests.
   ‐ Button to cancel user's interest in the product.
   ‐ Profile button.
   ‐ Logout button.